 The Congress was opened by Mr. René Claesen, CIECA President, who welcomed all delegations and was followed by ETSC Executive Director Mr. Antonio Avenoso's contribution who was the keynote speaker of the event, and talked about the need to reduce road deaths among young people.
 He also presented to the audience the EU Road Safety 2021-2030: Next Steps Towards Vision Zero programme.
 The plenary discussion was moderated by Mr. Pat Delaney, CIECA Vice-President.
-A delegation of Koroad and the National Police Agency's
+A delegation of Koroad and the National Police Agency's try to respond to the questions on how to empower the novice drivers to be responsible and safe drivers, and to reduce the number of fatalities on our roads on one hand, and how to design and develop the curricula so that it balances the need for mobility with the demands of elder population to adapt to new technologies and live in a modern society on another.

-Transportation Bureau of Korea attended the event and met the Permanent Bureau representatives.
-Two members of UNASCA (Unione Nazionale Autoscuole) of Italy participated also in the event.
+Transportation Bureau of Korea attended the event and met the (Unione Nazionale Autoscuole) of Italy participated also in the